 From 1788 until 1823, the Colony of New South Wales was classified as a penal colony consisting mainly of convicts.
 From 1793 free settlers started to arrive, and this broadened the diversity of the population.
 Only the people educated in their mother country (predominantly England) could read or write as there were no formal schools in the Australian colonies; therefore, it was difficult for early settlers to develop literacy skills.
 Since the population was poorly educated, there was no demand for written communication such as newspapers, so communication was limited to word of mouth, and the odd note pinned to the notice board of the local store.

 There were few public records and the newspapers did not accurately reflect community attitudes and values because they were still being censored by the British-controlled administration.
 However, bush poetry conveyed the experiences and feeling of the community.
-While bush poetry was not always accurate in facts, many poems demonstrated the spirit and the general lifestyle of the people, and reflected community attitudes and values.
+While bush poetry was not always factually accurate, many poems demonstrated the spirit and the general lifestyle of the people, and reflected community attitudes and values.
 Consequently, if poetry is used in conjunction with other sources a more accurate perspective of Australia's history can be obtained.

 Over the following twenty-five years, many of the convicts completed their sentences and received conditional pardons.
 Subsequently, on the approval of the Governor they could marry and start a family.
 As the population increased through more children being born in the colonies, public attitudes about the importance of education changed; consequently, the demand for additional schools increased.
 As schools became more accessible, the population's literacy improved, thus creating a demand for newspapers and magazines.
 Although censorship had been abolished for over fifty years most newspapers still published only material which conformed with the views of the British establishment including news, notices, poetry and other items of interest.